AnyBody/anybody-tutorial/Muscle_modeling/intro.md

 The muscle models can be linked to different types of muscles:

-1. AnyViaPointMuscle - a muscle that passes through any number of nodes on segments on its way from origin to insertion
+1. AnyMuscleViaPoint - a muscle that passes through any number of nodes on segments on its way from origin to insertion
-2. AnyShortestPathMuscle - a muscle that can wrap over geometries such as cylinders and ellipsoids and even CAD-defined surfaces.
+2. AnyMuscleShortestPath - a muscle that can wrap over geometries such as cylinders and ellipsoids and even CAD-defined surfaces.
 Please beware that this muscle type is very computationally demanding and requires careful adjustment.